List of Game & Watch games: Donkey Kong 3

+Donkey Kong Hockey

-Donkey Kong HockeyDonkey Kong Hockey was released as a part of the Micro Vs. series on November 13, 1984.
+Donkey Kong Hockey was released as a part of the Micro Vs. series on November 13, 1984.
 It is a single-screen two-player game.

+Black Jack

-Black JackBlack Jack was released as a part of the Multi Screen series on February 15, 1985.
+Black Jack was released as a part of the Multi Screen series on February 15, 1985.
 It is a dual-screen single-player game.
 Its maroon clamshell body has an upper and lower screen.

 Game A is a blackjack game.
 The dealer's hand is on the upper screen and the player's hand is on the bottom screen.
 Four buttons are available: double down, bet ×10/hit, bet ×1/stand and enter.
 The player starts with a $500 bankroll and can bet up to $100 each hand.
 Pair splitting is not allowed, and bets must be locked before shuffling is done, contrary to real-world blackjack rules.

 In Game B, the player starts with $500 as five numbers cycle on the bottom screen.
 Pressing the enter button causes the numbers to stop one at a time.
 There is a $50 reward if all five stop on the same number, or a deduction of $25 if not.

+Tropical Fish

-Tropical FishTropical Fish was released in the New Wide Screen series on July 8, 1985.
+Tropical Fish was released in the New Wide Screen series on July 8, 1985.
 It is a single-screen single-player game.

 The player uses a fishbowl to catch fish that jump out of a tank and must move them into a tank on the other side.
-The game ends when three fish are missed.Tropical Fish was recreated in Game & Watch Gallery 4 for Game Boy Advance.
+The game ends when three fish are missed.

+Tropical Fish was recreated in Game & Watch Gallery 4 for Game Boy Advance.

 In Super Smash Bros.
-Brawl and Super Smash Bros. for Nintendo 3DS and Wii U, Mr. Game & Watch has an attack which has him hit opponents with a fish bowl, referencing Tropical Fish.
+Brawl and 3DS and Wii U, Mr. Game & Watch has an attack which has him hit opponents with a fish bowl, referencing Tropical Fish.

+Squish

-SquishSquish was released in the Multi Screen series on April 17, 1986.
+Squish was released in the Multi Screen series on April 17, 1986.
 It is a dual-screen single-player game, with a clamshell case and an upper and lower screen.
 It is similar to Devil World.